svalio/atlassian-connect-express-encryption/README.md

 ### How to send a signed HTTP request from the iframe back to the add-on service

-The initial call to load the iframe content is secured by OAuth, as described above.
+The initial call to load the iframe content is secured by JWT, as described above.
 However, the loaded content cannot sign subsequent requests.
 A typical example is content that makes AJAX calls back to the add-on.
 Cookie sessions cannot be used, as many browsers block third-party cookies by default. `atlassian-connect-express` provides middleware that works without cookies and helps making secure requests from the iframe.

 A route can be secured by adding the `checkValidToken` middleware: